Caribbean music in the United Kingdom: White reggae

-Mixed-race reggae
+Reggae

-More long-term success was achieved by UB40, of Birmingham.
-They started life performing reggae-influenced material of their own creation, but their biggest contribution is perhaps covering songs, whether that was reggae originals made into their own, or non-reggae songs that they were able to cross-over into the genre.
-"Kingston Town", "I Got You Babe", "Many Rivers to Cross" and "Here I Am (Come and Take Me)" are a few of the more famous examples they did.
-Their chart-topping cover of "Red Red Wine" was an accident of sorts - they knew a reggae version of the song, but were unaware that the American pop singer Neil Diamond was its original author.
+UB40, formed in Birmingham, achieved sustained commercial success with a style influenced by reggae.
+Alongside their original material, the band became known for recording cover versions of both reggae and non-reggae songs.
+These included "Kingston Town", "I Got You Babe", "Many Rivers to Cross" and "Here I Am (Come and Take Me)", Their version of "Red Red Wine" became a major hit; the band had band familiar with a reggae arrangement of the song and were initially unaware that it had originally been written and recorded by Neil Diamond.

 2-tone

 2 Tone Records, founded in 1979, combined ska, reggae and rock, which evolved out of punk rock, spawning the 2 tone movement with bands such as the Specials, the Selecter, Madness and the Beat.
 The 2-tone sound continued and evolved into the 1980s, with bands such as the Hot Knives, the Loafers and Potato 5.